 Live resins can differ slightly in consistency—although they sit between waxes and sauces, some can be more like saps, sugars, or jellies.

 The amount of terpenes in a live resin can affect viscosity, and some only contain lighter terpenes such as pinene and myrcene.
 Variations can also occur because some extraction processes fail to capture all terpenes.
+For example, live sugar is more crumbly and is thought to have less terpenes.

 Concentrates can also be mechanically altered post-extraction, such as when saps are whipped into butters, creating different consistencies.